 Introduction to Anusara Yoga, a form of Hatha yoga.
 Anusara means to "go with the currents of Divine Love," and emphasizes a balance between Attitude, Alignment and Action, enabling students' inner spirit to shine and enhancing connection with the Divine.
 Variety of asana (poses) including standing poses, twists and forward bends, arm-balancing, back bending and inversions.
 Open to all abilities.
-1.5 Credits (non-academic).
+Course may be repeated once for credit.